filakhtov/gentoo-use-docs/www-client/chromium.md

 # www-client/chromium

-### component-build
-Pass the `is_component_build=true` option to the `gn gen` command.
-Normally, one executable is compiled and a couple of shared libraries (depending on the platform), producing efficient runtime binary, but can take a long time to link because so much code goes into a single binary.
-This flag switches to a component build, where many smaller shared libraries will be generated.
-This speeds up link times, and means that many changes only require that the local shared library be linked rather than the full executable, but at the expense of program load-time performance.

-This flag should normally be disabled, because component build isn't generally intended for use by end users and is mostly useful for developement and debugging.

 ### cups
 Can't be used together with the `headless` flag.
 Pass the `use_cups=true` option to the `gn gen` command.
 Link against the `libcups` library to enable printing support using CUPS (Common Unix Printing System), including both, remote and local printers.